microsoft/typechat.net/README.md

 - Json Translators
 - Json Validators

-The library is a faithful port of the original Typescript library with .NET idiom introduced suitably.
+The library is an ***in-progress*** port of the TypeChat library with .NET idiom introduced suitably.
 But it does not implement bindings to a specific AI model or API.
 For that you use the Typechat.sk library below, or roll your own.

 ## TypeChat.Schema ##
 The library provides experimental exporters for .NET Types to Typescript schema.